mambocab/minijava-setup/README.md

 I've only ever got this to build on Ubuntu.
 I used [Vagrant][vagrant] to create an isolated Ubuntu environment.
 I've only used Vagrant on OS X, so YMMV.
 Vagrant depends on Ruby.

+If you're running on Windows, you may need to get an ssh executable installed.
+On @captainemerson's machine, installing Cygwin with OpenSSH worked.
+(Including OpenSSH may not have been necessary.
+You can experiment with this if you want.)

 To set up the directory you'll be working in, start with

 ```sh